Sheyiforreal/alx-system_engineering-devops/0x02-shell_redirections/README.md

-all the lines in /etc/passwd that do not contain the pattern "bin" displaying all lines with the file /etc/ssh/sshd config starting with a letter replacing all characters a and c from input to z and e respectively
+all the lines in /etc/passwd that do not contain the pattern "bin" displaying all lines with the file /etc/ssh/sshd config starting with a letter replacing all characters a and c from input to z and e respectively a script that removes all letter c and C from input